Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/breakpoints.md

 ## Media queries

-Since Bootstrap is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) to create sensible breakpoints for our layouts and interfaces.
+Since OUDS Web is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) to create sensible breakpoints for our layouts and interfaces.
 These breakpoints are mostly based on minimum viewport widths and allow us to scale up elements as the viewport changes.

 ### Min-width

-Bootstrap primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.
+OUDS Web primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.

 ```scss
 // Source mixins